top of page

 Timeline: Summer

 The Princeton Plasma Physics Laboratory (PPPL) provides a limited number of summer internships to graduating high school seniors.
-Interns work on a project with research or engineering staff for 8-10 weeks.
-The program is aimed at highly motivated students and it’s recommended applicants have taken courses in physics, chemistry, advanced math, and engineering, along with having experience in computer languages such as Python and Java.
+Interns work on a project with research or engineering staff for eight to ten weeks.
+The program is aimed at highly motivated students and it’s recommended that applicants have taken courses in physics, chemistry, advanced math, and engineering, along with having experience in computer languages such as Python and Java.

 Cold Outreach Strategy for High School Internships